FINNGEN/LOFanalysis/README.md

 From there a scatter takes each pheno and runs the `regenie` task, where the association takes place.

+The task `merge_results` then produces all files needed for release:
+- a readme file
+- all hits sorted by logp
+- merged logs
+- a summary of the results only including sig hits and sorted by difference between mlgop and max(mlogp) of the variants in the gene
+- the file required for sql import

 ##

 Relevant inputs: